 BA in Ancient Greek

-Students majoring in Latin, Ancient Greek, or Ancient Greek & Latin should be able to:
+Students majoring in Ancient Greek should be able to:

 - Demonstrate broad understanding of the history and culture of ancient Greece.

-- Demonstrate sufficient understanding of the vocabulary, morphology, and syntax of Latin and/or ancient Greek to read standard works of the classical period accurately.
+- Demonstrate sufficient understanding of the vocabulary, morphology, and syntax of Ancient Greek to read standard works of the classical period accurately.

-- Acquire the skills necessary to use dictionaries, grammars, and other resources that aid the reading and understanding of Latin and/or ancient Greek texts.
+- Acquire the skills necessary to use dictionaries, grammars, and other resources that aid the reading and understanding of Ancient Greek texts.

-- Demonstrate, in their reading of Latin and/or ancient Greek, an understanding of genre, style, cultural context, and the place of the text within the literary history of the ancient world.
+- Demonstrate, in their reading of Ancient Greek, an understanding of genre, style, cultural context, and the place of the text within the literary history of the ancient world.

-- Communicate clearly and persuasively, both orally and in writing, ideas about Latin and/or ancient Greek literary texts.
+- Communicate clearly and persuasively, both orally and in writing, ideas about Ancient Greek literary texts.

-All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
-Students majoring in Ancient Greek will ordinarily, through coursework in the major, satisfy many BU Hub requirements in Philosophical, Aesthetic, and Historical Interpretation; Diversity, Civic Engagement, and Global Citizenship; and most of the requirements in Communication and the Intellectual Toolkit.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
+Students majoring in Ancient Greek will ordinarily, through coursework in the major, satisfy most BU Hub requirements in Philosophical, Aesthetic & Historical Interpretation and the Intellectual Toolkit, as well as some requirements in Communication.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Ancient Greek majors will also satisfy College of Arts & Sciences requirements, including the CAS Second Language Requirement, described here.